Bespoke University-level Tuition

 Revi currently works full time at Axiom but keeps part-time teaching positions at the University of Oxford where he teaches Econometrics to graduate students.

 She teaches econometrics to undergraduate students at LSE.
+She received the prestigious Teaching Award for the year 2022-2023.
 Over the summer, she mentored graduate students writing their thesis at the London School of Economics.

 She tutors a range of courses in mathematics and economics courses at an undergraduate level.
 She also supported the Entrepreneurship Programme of Junior Achievement Albania by mentoring high school students in economics and entrepreneurship.